adamdoupe/ehi_dimva_paper/README.md

 	* Wikipedia BiBTeX generator - http://irl.github.io/bibwiki/
 	* Google Scholar --> Cite BiBTeX.
 	* Chrisper --> Tool to detect bugs according to `bugs in writing` book.
+* This is for DIMVA, 2017.
+Deadline is extended to 27th feb.
+* 20 pages limit, LNCS format.